HULLZHU/eclipse-workspace/README.md

 important parameters then the simulation result and europe option value will be given.
 Still not finalized now
 Sport: get malady, no sport
 meal : rice and roast meat, which makes me stomahce

+25/08/2018
+Event Everyday: no event.
+Study EveryDay: 1.totally finish multiple-step binaryTree model in Java, and user can easily get an easy-understood and beatiful GUI by entering some important Parameters.
+User can also add some easy codes to compute the value of European Options Value.
+2.Study Python as a beginner.
+Python is easier that I can finish reading 47 pages in 2 hours and clearly get some feel on it.
+3.review Probability theory and mathematical statistics Meals:so easy, noodle for 2 meals and some wheat bread for dinner. sports : running 2 km